DylanWinter/SlayTheSummoner/README.md

 IMPLEMENTED TOPICS:

-1. Collision Avoidance
+1. Path Following
-	- Enemy NPCs will use collision avoidance while executing simple movement algorithms.
+	- Some enemy NPCs will use path following to find their way to you.
-	- To see this, move close to a ChasingEnemy NPC and force it to move against a wall.
+	- To see this, move close enough to a ChasingEnemy NPC to make it follow you.
+		- If you stay close enough but not too close, it will move towards you, following an efficient path even around obstacles.

 2. State Machines
 	- Enemy NPCs will use state machines to decide what to do based on their distance from you and their health.